top of page

 Search

+Winter has a way of gently changing our pace.
 The days grow shorter, routines soften, and families naturally spend more time indoors.
-For parents and teachers, this slower rhythm can feel challenging — but it can also be an incredible opportunity.
+For parents and teachers, this slower rhythm can feel challenging.
+But it can also be an incredible opportunity.

 How Winter Slows Children Down in a Healthy Way